 Table 24.
-Most common fall on the same level by type and source combination of injuries in Movers, ranked by intervention priority.
+Most common Fall on the same level by type and source combination of injuries in Movers, ranked by intervention priority.

-Description PIP
+Description PIP Rank

-Rank

 Slipped on ramp, wet conditions 1

-Tripped or slipped on various surfaces - dock plate, debris in the way
+Tripped or slipped on various surfaces - dock plate, debris in the way 2

 Slipped on wet ground 3

 PIP prioritizes injury types by ranking three important factors and averaging.
-The PIP ranks the count of injuries, the type

-Highest count of claims = Δ are noted with these symbols, when available.
+The PIP ranks the count of injuries, (e.g., fall from elevation, struck by), and the number of time-loss days.
+Highest time-loss =, Highest medical count of claims = are noted with these symbols, when available.

 - Walk through the job site with your team to address hazards. - Inspect ramps before each job.
-Mark "out of service" any that need re-treading or are missing hooks. - Train drivers to park trucks to provide the least ramp angle and safest access. - Provide squeegees and towels to dry walkboards and truck beds.
+Mark out-of-service any that need re-treading or are missing hooks. - Train drivers to park trucks to provide the least ramp angle and safest access. - Provide squeegees and towels to dry walkboards and truck beds.